 If you are someone who naturally puts others’ needs before your own, it can be very difficult to assert yourself and say no. However, saying no is powerful tool.
 After all, every “yes” you say adds another thing on your plate and takes more energy away from you.

-As Eleanor said in the video, “…. you need to know when to say, ‘I’m really sorry, but I’m so exhausted, I’ve had such a long week.
+As Eleanor told me, “You need to know when to say, ‘I’m really sorry, but I’m so exhausted, I’ve had such a long week.
 I know that we made plans, but I don’t think I can do that.”

 It is important to recognise an impending burnout.
 As in Eleanor’s case, are you feeling physically tired and mentally drained after little or no exertion?